auth0/docs/articles/tokens/overview-jwt-claims.md

 * acr
 * nonce

 #### Private claims

-You can create  custom claim name that you and your users agree on.
-A producer and consumer of a JWT may agree to any claim name that is not a Reserved Name Section 4.1 or a Public Name Section 4.2.
-Unlike Public Names, these private names are subject to collision and should be used with caution.

-This is usually the information that is more specific to your application.
-While a public claim might contain information like "name" and "email", private claims would be more specific like "user ID", or "authorization scope".
+You can create private custom claims to share information specific to your application.
+For example, while a public claim might contain generic information like "name" and "email", private claims would be more specific, such as "employee ID", "authorization scope", and "department name".
-A producer and consumer may agree to use claim names that are private.

-You can use private claim names to convey identity-related information, such as name or department.
+Name private claims cautiously to avoid collision.
+They should not share names with reserved or public claims.